Are my savings safe?

 Any savings held in an 'offshore account', for example with a bank based in the Channel Islands or Isle of Man, are usually regulated by the local financial authority, rather than the Financial Conduct Authority (FCA).

 The FSCS protection only applies to companies regulated by the FCA, so if your savings are held offshore check with your bank where it is regulated and what protection applies.

 What counts as a 'financial institution'?

 There's no easy definition.
 Over the years, many banks have merged or been taken over, blurring the lines as to what counts.
-Technically, it's all about the company's registration at the regulator, the FCA.
+Technically, it's all about the company's registration at the regulator, the Financial Conduct Authority.

 This can leave some strange results – for example:

 Lloyds, Halifax and Bank of Scotland are all part of the Lloyds Banking Group, but only Halifax and Bank of Scotland share protection – Lloyds has its own, separate protection.

 - NatWest, Royal Bank of Scotland (RBS) and Ulster Bank are all part of the NatWest Banking Group, but only NatWest and Ulster Bank share protection – RBS has its own, separate protection.

 If a bank isn't listed here, it doesn't mean it's not protected.
 You can also use the Financial Services Compensation Scheme's checker to find if it's protected.